Chinese Stories in English

 1. Pick a story that’s suitable for your reading ability.
 Trying to read text that’s over your head is too discouraging.
 Before you invest a lot of time studying, briefly scan both the English and Chinese versions to see if you can handle the vocabulary.
 (Note: Easy online conversion between 繁体字 and 简体字 is available here.)

-As a general rule, the jokes are the easiest to read and you should be able to handle them after three semesters or so of college-level language study; the flash fiction stories are a mix of easier (like the Heart-Moving and Contest Winners stories) and intermediate difficulty (like the Undercover and Gravitas stories) and are suitable for readers with four or five semesters of preparation.
+As a general rule, the jokes are easiest to read and you should be able to handle them after three semesters or so of college-level language study.
+The flash fiction stories are a mix of easier (like the Heart-Moving and Contest Winners stories) and intermediate difficulty texts (like the Undercover and Gravitas stories), and are generally suitable for readers with four or five semesters of preparation.
 The news reports are a little difficult unless you've had an introduction to "newspaper Chinese" (such as The Chairman's Bao or Yale University's "Primer of Newspaper Chinese" and "Reading Chinese Newspapers: Tactics and Skills").
 The short stories are the hardest.

 Note that this is just a general rule – some short stories (like An Invitation to Feast) are rather straightforward, while some jokes and flash fiction (like the stories by Common Man's Small Talk [Wang Jiashun] in Exhibition 04) will make you wish you’d never tried to learn Chinese.

 3. When you read L1 texts and encounter an unfamiliar word, do you stop reading and reach for your dictionary?
 Well, maybe you do, if you're a lawyer reviewing a contract or something.
 But for casual reading, you're more likely to do one of two things: You ignore the word and concentrate on the "big picture", or you try to guess the meaning from context.
 Then you keep on reading.